vistadataproject/nodeVISTA/setupDocker/README.md

 ## Ending it all

-Stop the container, prune it (and other stopped containers) and remove the image.
+Stop the container and prune it (and other stopped containers)

-List, stop and prune container:
 ```text
 > docker container list
      CONTAINER ID        IMAGE ...